 Quarter round molding is most often used to cover the gap between baseboards and flooring.
 My first experience came when remodeling a 100 year old Victorian.
-We tried but didn't quite get the floors level between our new kitchen-dining-family room.
+We tried but didn't quite get the floors level between our new kitchen-dining-family room and the family room next to it.
 That's when our builder recommended adding molding (quarter round or shoe molding).

 What is Quarter Round Molding?

 Many building terms are hard to understand and remember because the terminology doesn't provide any clues about the thing you're describing, like flashing or drip edge, Quarter round makes sense.
 It's simply one-quarter of a round piece of wood, with the width and height most often 3/4 of an inch.

 This molding comes in lengths up to to 7 feet, so you can cut pieces to fit your project.
 Traditionally quarter round came in wood, either finger-jointed if you were going to paint it or solid wood for staining.
 There are many more options today so you'll want to pick the most cost effective one for your project (these examples found on HomeDepot.com):

 - Finger-jointed pine molding – comes 3 ways – natural, primed to accept a coat of paint or painted (white) to save you time.

 - Quarter round wood molding – comes in poplar, oak, bamboo and more.